-- The current condition of carpark and roads are poor and require upgrades and formalising. - Safety concerns of the existing skate ramp were raised. - Poor condition of the playground. - Rubbish and poor condition of the dam requiring cleaning up.
+- The current condition of carpark and roads are poor and require upgrades and formalising. - Safety concerns of the existing skate ramp were raised. - Poor condition of the playground. - Lack of maintenance of the grass fields. - Rubbish and poor condition of the dam requiring cleaning up.